spapas/spapas.github.io/content/django-cbv-tutorial.rst

-create a mixin that appends some things to the context of all CBVs using it, use dynamic templates based on some other condition (that's actually what Detail/List/UpdateView are doing), render a template to a different output than Html (for example a text file).
-I'll try to present examples for these in the next section.
+create a mixin that appends some things to the context of all CBVs using it, use dynamic templates based on some other condition (that's actually what Detail/List/UpdateView are doing), render a template to a different output than Html (for example a text file) etc. I'll try to present examples for these in the next section.

 The FormView
 ------------